-Windows NT is not plug and play.
+Windows NT is not plug and play operating system at this time.
 If you are running Windows NT, the computer configures a card only when it is in the PC Card slot when the computer is turned on.
 The computer only recognizes that a PC Card has been removed if the PC Card slot is empty when the computer is turned on.